Janatha Garage: Plot

-Janatha Garage becomes popular among the local people as they believe that they'll get justice from them.
-Shiva marries a Mumbai-based man Suresh's sister, and they have a son Anand.
-One day Mukesh, a powerful entrepreneur with a lot of illegal dealings and also the brother of a goon who was killed by Sathyam, visits and warns him.
-A few days later, Shiva and his wife get ambushed by Mukesh's men, and both are killed.
-Fearing for Anand's safety, Sathyam asks Suresh to take him away from his family and Janatha Garage.
-As the years' pass, Anand grows up as an environmental science graduate and activist in Mumbai, who is against any activity which can harm the environment.
-Suresh's daughter Bujji and Anand are in love with each other, and her parents are happy with that.
-Anand meets Anu, who is Chandrashekhar's daughter, scolds her for using firecrackers during Diwali where the two become friends.
+Janatha Garage becomes popular for the underprivileged seeking justice.
+Shiva marries and has a son Anand.
+One day Mukesh, a powerful and corrupt entrepreneur, visits and warns Sathyam to stop interfering in his business.
+A few days later, Shiva and his wife are ambushed and killed by Mukesh's men.
+Chandrashekar asks Sathyam to give up his work for Anand's sake.
+Instead, Sathyam gives him to Suresh, Anand's maternal uncle, so he will be safe and grow up away from Janatha Garage.

-Anand gets into a fight with a powerful local MLA.
+As an adult, Anand, an environmental student and activist in Mumbai, has the same fighting spirit as Sathyam, constantly worrying Suresh.
+Anand and Bujji, Suresh's daughter, have been in love since their childhood, delighting her parents who plan their betrothal.
+Anand meets Anu, a fellow student, and scolds her for using firecrackers during Diwali, but the two quickly become friends.
+Anand gets into a fight with a powerful local MLA over environmental rights.
 Fearing for his safety, Suresh sends him away to Hyderabad under the pretext of a university exchange program.

-Meanwhile, Raghava, Sathyam's son, marries Mukesh's daughter without his family's approval.
-Sathyam meets with an accident planned by Mukesh, but recovers.
-Janatha Garage is now inactive solving the problems of the common men as Sathyam was asked not to take any stress.
-Anand fights off Raghava's thugs regarding an illegal mining field.
-Sathyam meets with Anand, and both develop mutual respect, without knowing they are uncle and nephew.
-Sathyam asks Anand to take over the garage.
-Anand quickly becomes a family member of the house, where they save a strict government officer Vikas from some of Mukesh's men.
-Janatha Garage becomes popular among the public once again.
+Meanwhile, in Hyderabad, Sathyam gets into an accident planned by Mukesh, but recovers.
+As Sathyam was asked to limit his stress, his allies turn people away from Janatha Garage.
+Sathyam asks his son, Raghava, to take over, but he refuses, instead marrying Mukesh's daughter, Riya, without his family's approval and in the hopes of becoming a big businessman.
+Anand fights off Raghava's thugs to stop an illegal mining site.
+Sathyam meets with Anand, not knowing they are related.
+Impressed by him and his ideals, Sathyam asks Anand to take over the garage, and he agrees, becoming a part of the household and reviving Janatha Garage.

-Chandrashekar, now the Commissioner of Police, finds out about Anand and brings Suresh and his family.
-Sathyam and others are shocked to know that Anand is actually Shiva's son.
-Suresh, who is bothered about Bujji's safety, asks Anand to choose either Bujji or Janatha Garage.
-With a heavy heart, Anand chooses to stay with his father's family, and he and Bujji say goodbye tearfully.
-She marries a boy of her parents's choice.
-Meanwhile, Raghava and his wife leave Sathyam's house because of their uncultured lifestyle, creating a ruckus with Anand and the family.
-One day, a bomb blast occurs where Sathyam's closest allies named Bose, loses his loved one in the blast.
-The next day, Bose's corpse is found on the railway track, with reports citing that he committed suicide.
+Chandrashekar, now the Commissioner of Police, tries to dissuade Anand from Janatha Garage but fails.
+He looks up Anand's family, and brings Suresh and his family to Sathyam's house, revealing Sathyam and Anand's connection.
+Afraid for Bujji's safety because of his sister's death, Suresh tells Anand to choose either Bujji or Janatha Garage.
+Choosing his father's family, Anand and Bujji tearfully say goodbye, and she marries someone else.
+Raghava and Riya leave Sathyam's house because of their uncultured lifestyle creating a ruckus with Anand and the family.
+Anand reconnects with Anu, revealed to be Chandrashekar's daughter.
+Anu tells Anand that she's attracted to him, and they fall in love with each other.

-The police chief asks Chandrasekhar to close the case.
-Chandrasekhar comes to Janatha Garage for help.
-Anand finds out that Bose was killed by Raghava as Bose had found Raghava and Mukesh wanted to topple the government and planned the blasts in the city.
-Sathyam decides that even though Raghava is his son, he doesn't deserve to live.
-Anand and others from Janatha Garage beat up Mukesh's men in their hideout.
-Anand kills Mukesh, and Raghava pleads for mercy.
-Sathyam arrives and kills Raghava without remorse.
-Later, on the occasion of Diwali, Anand, despite being requested to stay at home for the festivities by Padma, goes to help someone with Sathyam's approval, while Anu,now Anand's wife smiles at him.
+Several bomb blasts occur in Hyderabad.
+Bose, one of Sathyam's closest allies, loses his fiancée in the blasts.
+Soon after, Bose is found dead, with police believing he committed suicide.
+When the police chief tells Chandrashekar to close the bomb blast case, he asks Janatha Garage for help.
+Anand tracks down the goons responsible for the blast and, in the process, discovers Bose was killed by Raghava.
+Bose found out that Raghava and Mukesh planned the blasts to undermine Janatha Garage's government influence.
+Sathyam decides that even though Raghava is his son, he cannot live after committing many atrocities.
+Janatha Garage finds Mukesh and Raghava's hideout, beating up their men to get to them.
+Anand kills Mukesh; cornered, Raghava pleads for mercy, but Sathyam arrives and kills him without remorse.
+The film ends with Sathyam and his family celebrating Diwali when Anand gets a call to help someone.
+Anu, now married to Anand, encourages him to go and tells him that no firecrackers will be set off.